 Online vs Offline: the future of retail

-Analyzing data relating to customer interaction with your store is now almost mandatory: it is no longer possible to make strategic decisions without a report that shows the trend of the store and the KPIs to be kept under control to improve performance.
+Analyzing data related to customer interaction with your store is now almost an obbligation: it’s no longer possible to make strategic decisions without a report that shows the trend of the store and the KPIs to be kept under control to improve performance.

 A huge amount of information is gathered from a variety of sources: these data must be analyzed and transformed into a quantity of useful data for the company.
 There is little to discuss: big data analysis is the key to success.